Maheen-M02/Whats_Wrong/README.md

-# What's Wrong in This?
+# What the Bug??
 Analyzer

 A beautiful, production-ready web application that uses Google Gemini AI to analyze text and code for errors, providing detailed explanations and corrected versions.